April 17, 2026 · By Alex Morgan

 How to Use the Commission Calculator

-Start by entering your expected home sale price.
-If you’re unsure what your home is worth, check recent comparable sales on Zillow or Realtor.com for a ballpark estimate.
+Start with your expected sale price.
+Not sure what your home is worth?
+Pull up recent comparable sales on Zillow or Realtor.com for a rough number.

-Next, adjust the listing agent commission percentage.
-This typically falls between 2.5% and 3%, but you can enter any rate you’ve negotiated.
-Then set the buyer agent commission separately — a crucial distinction in 2025, since the NAR settlement (the National Association of Realtors’ antitrust resolution) means these rates are no longer bundled together.
+Then enter your listing agent commission.
+It usually falls between 2.5% and 3%, but put in whatever you’ve actually negotiated.
+Set the buyer agent commission separately — this is important in 2025.
+The NAR settlement (National Association of Realtors’ antitrust resolution) split these two fees apart.
+They no longer get bundled.

-The calculator instantly shows your total commission in dollars, estimated closing costs, and net seller proceeds.
-Each input field accepts decimals, so you can model scenarios like a 2.25% listing fee or a 2.75% buyer agent offer to see exactly how small changes affect your bottom line.
+The calculator shows total commission in dollars, estimated closing costs, and what you actually walk away with.
+Every field takes decimals.
+You can try a 2.25% listing fee or a 2.75% buyer agent offer and watch exactly how it moves your bottom line.

 Average Real Estate Commission Rates in 2025: Expect 4.5%–5.4% Total

-Listing agent fees typically range from 2.5% to 3%.
-Buyer agent fees, now negotiated separately, tend to fall between 2% and 3% depending on your market.
-High-value properties often command lower percentage rates because the dollar amount remains substantial — a 2% fee on a $1.2 million home still yields $24,000.
+Listing agent fees typically run 2.5%–3%.
+Buyer agent fees — now negotiated separately — tend to fall between 2% and 3% depending on the market.
+On high-value homes, agents often accept a lower percentage because the dollar amount is still large.
+A 2% fee on a $1.2 million home is $24,000.

 | Commission Type | Typical Range (2025) |